Wine Glasses

 Red wine glasses

 Red wines are best served in a wide-bowled glass with a large opening to allow the complex flavours space to soften and breathe.
 The wider bowl means there’s plenty of room to swirl the wine allowing the liquid to oxidise and evaporate – two chemical processes which will improve the flavour.
-The wide rim and also gives your nose room to inhale the aromas enhancing your sense of taste.
+The wide rim also gives your nose room to inhale the aromas enhancing your sense of taste.

 White wine glasses